What is 403 Forbidden Error?

 ModSecurity might give you false-positive results when you work with WordPress posts and comments.
 When you post (save or update) any data to

-bb-post.php if you’ve BBPress active) pages, ModSecurity sometimes consider it (of course, falsely) as code injection and respond with 403 Forbidden Error.
+bb-post.php if you've BBPress active) pages, ModSecurity sometimes considers it (of course, falsely) as code injection and responds with 403 Forbidden Error.
 To fix this, you can either add specific rules for WordPress exclusion into ModSecurity config or disable ModSecurity completely.

 • Add specific rules for WordPress exclusion under ModSecurity (mod_security)